New Streamlined FlowCam Supports Shellfish Aquaculture

 In the hatchery the FlowCam has many uses.
 The instrument can be used to keep track of the health of the larvae simply by looking at high resolution images.
 Shell abnormalities can be quickly assessed.
 When looking to determine the ratio of live/dead larvae, the vital stain Neutral Red can be easily added to the samples.
 Live larvae pick up the stain allowing you to determine the number of live larvae vs dead.
 In addition, the hatchery manager can monitor the concentration of the algae being fed to the larvae.

 FlowCam Images from the Gulf of Maine of Alexandrium fundyense and Dinophysis sppIn 2019 Fluid Imaging Technologies launched a new streamlined instrument, the FlowCam 5000.
 "Over the course of selling our FlowCam these past 20 years, we have seen a need for a simpler and less expensive instrument", says Fluid Imaging Vice President, Harry Nelson.
 "To meet this need, our engineering team put their heads together and created the streamlined FlowCam 5000".
 This new instrument was specifically designed to make semi-automated plankton analysis accessible to all organizations.
-To learn more about the FlowCam, please contact Harry.
+To learn more about FlowCam, please contact Harry.

 Post Topics